 If you are confined to the home or hospital for medical reasons for a period of not less than fourteen school days in a school year, you may be eligible for home instruction.
-Students who seek home/hospital instruction to provide the Building Principal with a Department of Elementary and Secondary Education Physician's Statement form (form 28R/3) that is completed and signed by the Student's attending physician.
+Students who seek home/hospital instruction to provide the Building Principal with a Department of Elementary and Secondary Education Physician's Affirmation of Need for Temporary Home or Hospital Education form (form 28R/3) that is completed and signed by the Student's attending physician.
 The District may seek parental permission to speak with the physician in order to clarify the student's medical availability to receive educational services, to gather additional information and to develop a transition plan to return the student to a school setting.
 Students who do not provide a fully-completed and signed form will not be provided with tutoring.